 Connect yourself to a Float Bar or your pool ladder or railing.
-Feel safe, knowing you won’t drift away: you’re securely connected with straps.
-Stop when you wish: you’re in control.
-Float bar and straps: patent pending.
-By feeling safe, you can experience and experiment with what’s true about water and deep water.
-Overcome your fear.
+Feel safe, knowing you won’t drift away: you’re securely connected with the straps.
+When you feel safe, you experience what’s true about water and deep water.
+It holds you up.
+Overcome fear.
+Patent pending.

-One strap goes around your waist.
+The book gives you every single step of learning to swim, bar none.
+To use the Strap Kit: one strap goes around your waist.
 One strap connects to the Float Bar, pool ladder or railing.
-One strap extends your distance from the Float Bar.
+One strap extends or shortens your distance from the Float Bar.
 As you become more confident, expand a strap to float further away.
-Color coded connectors make them simple.
+Color coded connectors make straps simple.
 Pipes fill with water, keeping Float Bar on the floor.
-Float Bar immediately drains as it’s removed from pool.
+Float Bar immediately drains while being removed from pool.

-Good floats are demonstrated by the student photos above: students are at ease.
+Good floats are demonstrated by the student photos above.
 The diagonal float is normal for someone with lean legs.
 A horizontal float is just as good.

 This kit includes: